entropicbloom/consciousness/index.md

 $$\text{Ambiguity} = H(I|R)$$

 where $$H$$ denotes the entropy function and $$(I|R)$$ the probability distribution of all possible interpretations given a certain representation.
 Of course, despite the mathematical formulation, without further assumptions this is not a computable quantity.
 In addition to the set of interpretations being intractable, the relationship between representations and possible interpretations is not clear, although relation-preservation might be a good candidate [^6].
-Still, this definition of representational ambiguity should help the reader get a sense for what I mean with ‘ambiguity’.
+Still, this definition of representational ambiguity should help the reader get a sense for what I mean with 'ambiguity'.

 ## Relational structures as unambiguous representations